-Objective: To determine the quantity of operational risk from the bank's delivery and administration of passonal fiduciary activities.
+Objective: To determine the quantity of operational risk from the bank's delivery and administration of personal fiduciary activities.

-- 1. Obtain and analy emplagement information reports relating to transaction processing and reporting within the ank's personal fiduciary department or organization.
-Consider the following: - Volume, trend, type, and complexity of transactions, products, and services offered through the bank. - Condition, security, capacity, and recoverability of systems. - Complexity and volume of conversions at legrations, and system changes. - Development of new markets, products, services, technology, and delivery systems to maintain competitive position and gain streegy at vantage. - Volume, trend, and severity of operational, raministrative, and accounting control exceptions and losses from fraud and operating errors - Impact of infrastructure threats on the bank's ability at deliver timely support and service. - Ability of service providers to maintain the level of service that the bank requires. - 2.
+- 1. Obtain and analyze management information reports relating to transaction processing and reporting within the bank's personal fiduciary department or organization.
+Consider the following: - Volume, trend, type, and complexity of transactions, products, and services offered through the bank. - Condition, security, capacity, and recoverability of systems. - Complexity and volume of conversions, integrations, and system changes. - Development of new markets, products, services, technology, and delivery systems to maintain competitive position and gain strategic advantage. - Volume, trend, and severity of operational, administrative, and accounting control exceptions and losses from fraud and operating errors. - Impact of infrastructure threats on the bank's ability to deliver timely support and service. - Ability of service providers to maintain the level of service that the bank requires. - 2.
 Obtain and review the most recently completed information technology examination activity: - Discuss any findings and recommendations relating to personal fiduciary activities with bank management. - Determine whether commitments for corrective action or other recommendations have been adequately addressed by the organization.